dduan/Flapcopy/README.md

 #Flap(co)py#

-An HTML5 game created between school classes by the auther.
+An HTML5 game created between school classes by the author.

-The inspiration came from the mobile game Flappy Bird.
+Inspired by the mobile game Flappy Bird.